 The external Trigger/Gate input may be used to trigger the unit or gate the system/channel timers.
 When used in trigger mode, the external input acts as a system start pulse.
 Conversely, when used in gate mode, the external input acts in a pulse inhibiting fashion.

-It should be noted that when the standard 9200 is in external trigger mode, a single pulse will be produced on each active channel for each external input trigger signal when in system Single Shot system Continuous or Burst modes.
+When the 9250 is in external trigger mode, a single pulse, burst of pulses, or duty cycle response of pulses may be produced on each active channel for each external input trigger.